cunnie/writings/NaNoWriMo.md

 He was in a Faraday Cage, a room completely covered in a mesh of conductive material.
 It prevented electromagnetic radiation of wavelength smaller than the distance between the wires of the mesh.
 And, judging by the fine nature of the mesh, it attenuated very high frequencies.
-He was much less visible.
+He was almost invisible in this room, at least from an electromagnetic standpoint.

 He wondered what purpose the room had.
 He remembered the biggest Faraday cage he had ever seen — it was the size of an airplane hanger, and it was on location at